ON THIS PAGE

 There can be minimal traffic drops (both transit and host) during the offline/restart of an MPC hosted on a remote GNF.

-Interoperability between AF-capable MPCs and non-AF capable MPCs is not supported.
+Interoperability between MPCs that are af-capable and the MPCs that are not af-capable is not supported.

 Mastership Behavior of BSYS and GNF

 The following sections address the mastership behavior of BSYS and GNF in the context of Routing Engine redundancy.